 Today, The Wild Animal Sanctuary stretches across 10,500 plus acres of naturalistic land, which includes over 120 large acreage habitats for more than 600 Lions, Tigers, Bears, Wolves and other rescued animals!
 Taking care of the animals includes knowing each species, understanding which ones fight and placing the same type of animals together only after a long and successful introductory period.
 It also includes feeding the animals more than they need, so those living together don’t fight for food.
 All of this comes with a large price tag, which almost forced Craig to shut his doors several years ago.

 Along with donations, an unexpected partner has helped ease the financial burden for the sanctuary.
 It takes 85,000 pounds of food per week to feed all the animals living at the Wild Animal Sanctuary.
-Four years ago, a large national food retailer began donating this critical amount of food at no charge.
+A number of years ago, a large national food retailer began donating this critical amount of food at no charge.
 It’s surplus food that would otherwise end up in landfills.

-To collect the food, which amounted to $7.8 million in retail value last year, the sanctuary employs two full-time drivers to visit 63 retail food stores in Colorado twice per week.
-They load the food up to two refrigerated trucks and drive it to the sanctuary’s 3,500-foot nutrition center.
+To collect the food, which amounted to $7.8 million in retail value last year, the Sanctuary employs three full-time drivers to visit 63 retail food stores in Colorado twice per week.
+They load the food up to two refrigerated trucks and drive it to the Sanctuary’s 3,500-foot Carnivore Nutrition Center.

 “All that money we save we can put toward habitats,” says Craig.
 “I’m just trying to do what’s good for the animals.”